11 Predictive modelling and machine learning

 View(soccer)

-We want to model the points totals for these football teams.
+We want to model the point totals for these football teams.
 We suspect that variables like transfer.spendings can affect the performance of a team:

 ggplot(soccer, aes(transfer.spendings, points, colour = team)) +